ShoesForClues/eztask/README.md

   --[[
   NOTE: Invoking the signal will create a new thread each time.
 This may add overhead.
 If you do not wish to create a thread, pass a boolean as a second argument when attaching to the callback.
+Doing so will also prevent you from accessing the parent thread's libraries.
-  Also note any callback attachments within the thread without passing the boolean parameter will automatically be detached if the thread is killed
+  Also note any callback attachments within the thread without passing the boolean parameter will automatically be detached once the thread is killed.
   ]]
   local render_callback=render:attach(function()
     thread.lib.dosomething()